- RELATED TOPICS

-Almost a year ago I was asked by KCET Departures' editor if I would write about some of my mural influences.
-Since my preference was to report on what others are doing in their work with murals, street art, and public art, I did not jump on the assignment.
+Almost a year ago, I was asked by my direct KCET Departures editor if I would write about some of my mural influences.
+Since my preference was to report on what others are doing in their work with murals, street art, and public art, I didn't jump on the assignment.

 They tell the stories of Riverside's Eastside, my pieces supplement that idea with stories about Casa Blanca, a 16-block barrio in a different part of town.
 My work comes from a previous project that uses mural composition in digital format from 2005 -- yes, the dreaded digital mural.

 The project, titled "Bookmarks: People and Place in Public Space," is being revisited as fine art photography that brings "visual tales [that] inhabit a space in mainstream arts culture and a place in the larger narrative of Riverside, adding other storylines to 'More Dreamers of the Golden Dream'," writes curator Carolyn Schutten, a PhD candidate in Public History at University of Riverside.
 She first came across the works at the Casa Blanca Library in 2007, and we chatted about the work then.
 Earlier this year, she asked if they could be used for her entry in the RAM Student Curatorial Council pilot program.
 Of course, I said yes.

 For the exhibition, Schutten wrote more: